fieldtrip/website/example/align_eeg_electrode_positions_to_bem_headmodel.md

     Lpa = elec.chanpos(strcmp(elec.label, 'left'),:);
     Rpa = elec.chanpos(strcmp(elec.label, 'right'),:);

-    % determine the same marker locations in voxel coordinates, e.g. [57,127,15])
+    % determine the same marker locations in voxel coordinates, e.g., [57,127,15])
-    % find fiducials e.g. by using ft_sourceplot(cfg, mri) which plots a figure in which
+    % find fiducials e.g., by using ft_sourceplot(cfg, mri) which plots a figure in which
     % you can interactively select slices of the mri
     % You can also use ft_volumerealign with cfg.interactive='yes' and obtain the fiducials from the output.cfg.fiducial